 - Purchase a portable power bank.
 It’s always a good idea to have an extra battery backup, just in case.
 Many external power banks have enough power to charge your phone multiple times – just make sure to charge this extra battery before the storm hits.
 If you’re looking for a power source that can charge two phones two to three times and last a few days, you’ll want a power bank with a capacity of 22,000mAh (milliamp hour) or more.

-Tip 3: Download severe weather apps to stay informed
+Download the best severe weather apps to stay informed

 There’s hundreds of weather apps available that offer a bit of everything – from snow reports, UV indexes and live radar.
 Most of the apps are free and offer push notifications during weather warnings and watches.
 Many local TV stations also offer apps to stream severe weather coverage.
 We suggest you download a few and find the one that works best for your needs.
 Here’s a couple to test out to get started: